 What If I Don’t Agree With My Employer and Workers’ Compensation About My Return to Work?

 If you do not agree with your employer or workers’ compensation about your return to work, you may need to speak with an attorney at Collier Law.
-An attorney can help you understand your rights and guide you through the process.
+An attorney can help you understand your rights and guide you.
 We will help you get the information you need to make the best decision for your situation.

 How Collier Law Can Help You With the Workers’ Compensation Process